umairmoinuddin/azureml-primers/ex8.md

 ## Task 1: Create an Azure ML Pipeline for Batch Inferencing

-Rather than *real-time inferencing* via a web service, many organizations rely on *batch inferencing*; in which large volumes of data is processed as a batch to get predictions from a model.
+Rather than *real-time inferencing* via a web service, many organizations rely on *batch inferencing*; in which large volumes of data are processed as a batch to get predictions from a model.
 With Azure ML, you can use a pipeline to accomplish this.

 1. Start your Notebook VM and connect to **Jupyter** or **JupyterLab**.
 2. In the **/azureml-primers/notebooks** folder, open the **08 - Batch Inferencing with Pipelines.ipynb** notebook.